VUEngine/VBDE/readme.txt

     - [Pro] Updated IDEA to 2017.1
     - Rewrote batch files so that images and stages no longer have to reside in assets/images/ and assets/stages/, but can be anywhere under the project root.
-    - Extended image conversion tools to support new VUEngine's new "__ANIMATED_SINGLE_OPTIMIZED" animation type
+    - Extended conversion tools to support VUEngine's new "__ANIMATED_SINGLE_OPTIMIZED" animation type
+    - Updated Mednafen to 0.9.43

   o 1.2.0, March 12th, 2017
     - Updated gcc to 4.7 with patches by ElmerPCFX; now using MSYS instead of Cygwin